lunginspector/Lithium/README.md

         * This does not change your font system-wide.
 Instead, this allows you to use custom fonts in any app that supports the font picker.
     * Import Profile
         * If you have a custom profile you'd like to import, you can do it here.
 Meant for developers.
+    * Delay Software Updates (90-day limit)
+        * This will delay all software updates 90 (or less) days after the older software was released.